 Herbs and vine plants are great options for your small garden because they don't require a lot of space.
-Vines help to create height in your garden and make your garden look big.
+In addition, vines help create height in your garden and make your garden look big.

-It's important to do some research before you start gardening to find plants and seedlings that are suitable for your area.
-There is no point trying to grow a tropical oasis if you live in a cold climate area.
+It's essential to do some research before you start gardening to find suitable plants and seedlings for your area.
+There is no point trying to grow a tropical oasis if you live in a cold climate.

 Consider how much wind your small garden is exposed to.
-If it's too windy you may need to look into building a windbreak or choose plants that don't mind wind.
+If it's too windy, you may need to look into building a windbreak or choose plants that don't mind the wind.

 Not all veggies will grow in all regions, so chat with your local garden centre or research online which vegetables you can easily grow in your climate.
-Our root pouches are food-safe so are the perfect for potting your veggies.
+Our root pouches are food-safe, so they are perfect for potting your veggies.

 If you have space for a pot or pouch on your balcony, deck or small space.
 Then you have room for creating a small vegetable garden, container garden or flower garden.

-My passion is urban small space gardening (in particular fresh, organic edibles) and I want to help get you on your way with your garden project.
-I've tried and tested these products and I believe they will save you, time, money and heartache (if your plants die).
+My passion is urban small space gardening (particularly fresh, organic edibles), and I want to help get you on your way with your garden project.
+I've tried and tested these products, and I believe they will save you time, money and heartache (if your plants die).